MQ-8C Fire Scout

 Origin: United States of America

-Bell Helicopter, Cubic Corporation, General Electric Aviation, Honeywell, Northrop Grumman*, Rolls-Royce, Sierra Nevada Corporation and Summit Aviation (*) lead contractor
+Bell Helicopter, Cubic Corporation, GE Aviation, Honeywell, Northrop Grumman*, Rolls-Royce, Sierra Nevada Corporation and Summit Aviation (*) lead contractor

 There are no reviews so far